jasujm/bridge/README.md

 Currently you can only do few things with the application

 - Run backend application and simple GUI
-- All four players are controlled locally…
+- All four players are controlled locally
-- …and the cards are visible all the time
 - Duplicate scoring

 ## Installing